apinter/up-and-running/README.md

 up-and-running
 =========

-This is a role for my own use to set up my TW box from a fresh installation.
+This is a role for my own use to set up my MicroOS box from a fresh installation.

 Requirements
 ------------

-Needs `community.general`
+Needs `community.general` collection, when running for a toolbox set the `toolbox_container` variable to true so it will run tasks only that are meant for a toolbox.

 Example Playbook
 ----------------